I received my first camera for my 8th birthday and have been taking photographs ever since. You can find my work all over the Internet.

 - Two or more children holding hands as they walk off

-- Little boy or girl in cut off jeans with a fishing rod over their shoulder
+- Child in cut-off jeans with a fishing rod over their shoulder

-- A child walking away holding the hand of a grandparent
+- Child walking away holding the hand of a grandparent

-- A child walking with a dog by his or her side
+- Child walking with a dog by his or her side

 Children love to play outside.
 Swinging, tossing a ball, jumping rope, playing in a pool of water, blowing bubbles, and other outside fun creates wonderful and cute memories.
 Watch your children playing and take your photographs when they are unaware of what you are doing so that actions and expressions will be natural.
 Other fun outside shots could include some of the following plus your own ideas.